rmaso/home-credit-default-risk/project.md

 * .60-.79 “strong”
 * .80-1.0 “very strong”

-Let's take a look at some of more significant correlations: the DAYS_BIRTH is the most positive correlation. (except for TARGET because the correlation of a variable with itself is always 1!)
+Let's take a look at some of more significant correlations: the DAYS_BIRTH is the most positive correlation.
 Looking at the documentation, DAYS_BIRTH is the age in days of the client at the time of the loan in negative days (for whatever reason!).
 The correlation is positive, but the value of this feature is actually negative, meaning that as the client gets older, they are less likely to default on their loan (ie the target == 0).
-That's a little confusing, so we will take the absolute value of the feature and then the correlation will be negative.

 The 3 variables with the strongest negative correlations with the target are EXT_SOURCE_1, EXT_SOURCE_2, and EXT_SOURCE_3.
 According to the documentation, these features represent a "normalized score from external data source".
 I'm not sure what this exactly means, but it may be a cumulative sort of credit rating made using numerous sources of data.